algorand/go-algorand-doc/Node Setup Guide.md

 }

 Configure your firewall / port-forwarding so the endpoint is accessible Update our SRV records for the phonebook (when nodes start up they will query and see the updated list including your FQDN or IP address).
-The phonebook is stored under <network>.algorand.network, which is managed by Google Domains, where <network> can currently be either devnet or testnet.
+The phonebook is stored as SRV records under <network>.algorand.network, where <network> can currently be either devnet or testnet.

 Start / restart your node.
 NOTE: See the !
 IMPORTANT ! note above before starting your node.